Why Does Grounding Hurt Medical VQA? Benchmarking, Diagnosis, and Fine-Tuning of Vision-Language Models: Experiments

 \section{Experiments}

-To audit the failure landscape of current leading Vision-Language Models (VLMs) along the two trust-relevant axes (perception and pipeline integration), we evaluate them on two coupled tasks: a standard Medical VQA assessment (the integration axis) and a precise visual grounding assessment (the perception axis).
-This section details the models, datasets, evaluation metrics, and audit setup used in our study.
+To rigorously evaluate the reasoning and grounding capabilities of current leading Vision-Language Models (VLMs), we designed a comprehensive benchmark consisting of two distinct tasks: a standard Medical VQA evaluation and a precise visual grounding evaluation.
+This section details the models, datasets, evaluation metrics, and experimental setup used in our study.